scott-mcdonald/JsonApiFramework/README.md

 ## Release history

+* v1.5.0
+    * Fix #41 Add support setting resource linkage without needing to include related resources
+    * Initial non-beta release.
+        * Note this initial non-beta release contains some breaking changes to the previous beta releases.
+These changes were made to simplify and make explicit building of a json:api documents.
+Should be obvious how to port previous code to this initial release but if any questions/issues submit an issue as needed.
+    * Update README.md examples to reflect initial non-beta release of the framework.
 * v1.4.0-beta
     * Fix #35 Add support for .NET Standard/Core
     * Update README.md to reflect the change to .NET Standard for portability reasons